-This section outlines the center file review process from Admissions Services notification of an applicant file "pending center review" until there is a final disposition of the application to include appeals of applicant file dispositions.
+This section outlines the center file review process from Admissions Services notification of an applicant file "pending center review" until there is a final disposition of the application, including expedited application procedures and appeals of applicant file dispositions.
 In cases of medical separations for students, see Chapter 6, Section 6.2, R5, Form 2-04, and Form 2-05.